-Here, we explain how to negotiate a house price, how you can get the best deal and potential ways you can ‘haggle’ a lower price.
+Here, we explain how to negotiate a house price, how you can get the best deal and potential methods you can use to ‘haggle’ a lower price.

-Here are 9 top tips for how to haggle a house price and getting what you want:
+Here are 11 top tips for negotiating a house price and getting what you want:

 - Research the property thoroughly